History of Thailand (1973–2001)

-The history of Thailand from 1973 to 2001 saw an unstable period of democracy, with military rule being reimposed after a bloody coup in 1976.
-(The previous military rulers had been removed, as a result of the revolution of 14 October 1973.)
+The history of Thailand from 1973 to 2001 saw an unstable period of democracy, with military rule being reimposed after a bloody coup in 1976, after the previous military rulers had been removed as a result of the revolution of 14 October 1973.

 For most of the 1980s, Thailand was ruled by Prime Minister Prem Tinsulanonda, a democratically-inclined strongman who restored parliamentary politics.
-Thereafter the country remained a democracy apart from a brief period of military rule from 1991 to 1992.
+Thereafter, the country remained a democracy, apart from a brief period of military rule from 1991 to 1992.

 Between 1985 and 1994, Thailand was the world's fastest growing economy according to the World Bank.
 Foreign investment primarily from Japan turned Thailand into a manufacturing hub in Southeast Asia by the end of the century.

 The 1997 Asian financial crisis culminated in populist Thaksin Shinawatra's victory in the 2001 Thai general election.

 Popular uprising (1973–1976)

 The Democracy Monument in Bangkok, built in 1940 to commemorate the end of the absolute monarchy in 1932, was the scene of massive demonstrations in 1973, 1976, 1992 and 2010.

 The events of October 1973 amounted to a revolution in Thai politics.
 For the first time, the urban middle class, led by the students, had challenged the ruling junta, and had gained the apparent blessing of King Bhumibol Adulyadej for a transition to democracy.
 The leaders of the junta were forced to step down; they then took refuge in the United States or Taiwan.

 Thailand, however, had not yet produced a political class able to make this bold new democracy function smoothly.
 The January 1975 elections failed to produce a stable party majority, and fresh elections in April 1976 produced the same result.
 The veteran politician Seni Pramoj and his brother Kukrit Pramoj alternated in power, but were unable to carry out a coherent reform program.
 The sharp increase in oil prices in 1974 led to recession and inflation, weakening the government's position.
 The democratic government's most popular move was to secure the withdrawal of American forces from Thailand.
 The communist insurgency led by the Thai communist party gradually became more active in the countryside, allying with urban intellectuals and students.

 South Vietnam, Laos, and Cambodia fell to communist forces in 1975.
 The threat of the communists in the neighboring countries soon led to panic among the people.
 The arrival of communist regimes on Thailand's borders, the abolition of the 600-year-old Lao monarchy, and the arrival of a flood of refugees from Laos and Cambodia swung public opinion in Thailand to the right, and conservatives did much better in the 1976 elections than they had done in 1975.